yomole/CacheSim/README.md

 # CacheSim
-Cache Simulator for the CDA3101 Final Project
+Cache Simulator for the CDA3101 Final Project.